mendix/docs/content/en/docs/appstore/modules/genai/genai-commons.md

 ##### 3.1.1.4 Files: Initialize Collection with File {#initialize-filecollection}

-In order to include files within a message, these must be provided in the form of a file collection.
+In order to include files within a message, you must provide them in the form of a file collection.
 This helper microflow creates the file collection and adds the first file.

 ##### 3.1.1.5 Files: Add File To Collection {#add-file}